 Christian Mogensen is a specialist consultant with Center for Digital Youth Care (Denmark), with responsibility for destructive online behaviour, radicalization, gaming and gender & sex, and.
 He's a renowned public speaker with a reputation for bridging the generational gap between the worlds of 4Chan, 8Kun and Reddit, and those not (yet!) part of neither imageboards, gaming communities or new social media.
 In 2020 Christian and colleagues published the report 'The Angry Internet’, an analysis of the extent of violent misogynists in the Nordics, as well as a psychological insight from qualitative studies with groups of 'angry men'.
 Christian has observed, interviewed and tried to understand the men that deem themselves 'the involuntary celibate'.
 He is a Master of Philosophy and psychology from Aarhus University but employs just as many memes as statistics; a mix that has been tested in front of The United Nations, the European Parliament, the European Commission and many schools and educational facilities in Denmark and Europe, over the last decade.

-Kjersti Rønholt; Head of Section, Section for Online police presence, NC3 Kripos
+Lone Strand, Police Superintendent, Section for Online police presence, NC3 Kripos, Norway

 "Why do the Norwegian police dance on TikTok?"

-Kids need adults they can trust, this goes for the internet too.
-Who are the adults that kids can trust online?
-And what can we do to prevent children being abused online?
+Kids need adults they can trust, and this goes for the internet too.
+How can the police be visible and available for the kids online?

 Elizabeth K. Englander;

 "Kids Online in 2023: Crises, Content, and Cyberbullying"